-As an eighteen-year-old skater Boschuk doubled as President of the Saskatoon Lions Speed Skating Club.
+As an eighteen-year-old skater Boshuck doubled as President of the Saskatoon Lions Speed Skating Club.
 A few years later he was president of the provincial organization.
 As a coach it was a challenge for him to recruit young athletes to such a low-profile sport and keep them motivated to learn the technically difficult discipline.

-As a young pharmacist Boschuk coached and started clubs almost wherever his work took him.
+As a young pharmacist Boshuck coached and started clubs almost wherever his work took him.
 In 1952 he started a club in North Battleford before returning to Saskatoon to work with the Lions Club.
 In 1966 he found work in Prince Albert and another speed skating club was born.
 Two years later he moved to Moose Jaw and formed yet a third club.

-In Moose Jaw Boschuk coached, officiated, raised money, started learn-to-skate programs and found time to accompany an international team to Holland and Norway.
+In Moose Jaw Boshuck coached, officiated, raised money, started learn-to-skate programs and found time to accompany an international team to Holland and Norway.
 He acted as a team manager when the Chinese speed skating team visited Canada in 1978.

 Installed in the Saskatchewan Sports Hall of Fame on June 16, 1990.